-“I guess I was thinking how freshmen and sophomores aren’t ever in the same classes together,” John said.
+“I guess I was thinking how freshmen and sophomores aren’t ever in the same classes together at Davis High,” John said.

 “I forgot that you have freshmen in high school,” John said.
 “I was thinking about Davis High, where ninth-graders are in their last year in junior high school, not the first year in high school.
 What classes are you and Brian in together?”